top of page

 Behavioral Crisis Response Teams (City of Minneapolis)

-Minneapolis Behavioral Crisis Response Teams provide free intervention and de-escalation to those experiencing a mental health emergency.
-As of Nov.
-2023, they are available Monday-Friday, 24 hours.
-To connect with the CRT, call 9-1-1.
-The CRT may call the police if the situation requires.
+BCRT provide 24/7 intervention and de-escalation to those experiencing a mental health emergency.
+To request BCRT to a non-emergency situation, call 612-348-2345.
+In an emergency, call 911.
+BCRT may call the police if the situation requires.

 Center for Multicultural Mediation

-CACR is dedicated to conflict resolution specifically between Somali & East African Communities in the Twin Cities.
-They work to help the people of these communities in overcoming legal and systemic barriers to resolution.
-They offer Mediation, Facilitation, an African Youth Diversion Program, and Training and Education.
+CMM is dedicated to conflict resolution specifically involving Somali & East African Communities in the Twin Cities.
+They work to help the people of these communities overcome legal and systemic barriers to resolution, offering mediation; facilitation; training & education; and African youth support services.

-CMRS is a non-abolitionist organization partnered with local courts to provide mediation in civil disputes and restorative justice practices in criminal cases.
-They can be reached through their website or at 763-561-0033.
+CMRS is a non-abolitionist nonprofit partnered with local courts to provide mediation in civil disputes and restorative justice practices in criminal cases.

 Conflict Resolution Center

-Low-cost mediation services and conflict resolution training for individuals and organizations
+CRC provides low-cost mediation services and conflict resolution training for individuals and organizations.

 DISPUTE RESOLUTION CENTER